Co-writing splits and registering your works

 How do I update my membership details?

 Head to the Writer Portal or access the APRA AMCOS for Music Creators app (download for free from the App Store for Apple devices and on Google Play for Android) to update personal information like bank account, email, or phone number.
-Alternatively, you can email [email protected] with your new details.
+Need help?
+Use our handy guide.

-Some details, such as a change of legal name, can only be amended via email.
+Some details, such as a change of legal name, can only be amended via email at [email protected].

 How do I log in to the Writer Portal?